-The Vanguard 500 Index Fund and the Vanguard MidCap Fund are open-ended exchange traded funds and PIMCO Diversified Domestic Fixed Income Fund, the American Funds Europacific Fund, the WCM Focused International Growth fund and Templeton Global Bond Fund are mutual funds.
+The Vanguard 500 Index Fund and the Vanguard MidCap Fund are open-ended exchange traded funds and PIMCO Diversified Domestic Fixed Income Fund, the American Funds Europacific Fund, and the WCM Focused International Growth Fund are mutual funds.

 These assets are invested in accordance with the specific investment guidelines as set forth in the Statement of Investment Policies and Objectives.
 Investment management fees are calculated quarterly as a percentage of the fair market value of the Plan's assets managed.